sequencework/sql/readme.md

 const listMoviesSQL = author => sql`
   select * from books
   ${
-    // if author is undefined, ignore it in the query author && sql`where author = ${author}`
+    // if author is undefined, it is ignored in the query author && sql`where author = ${author}`
   }
 `